fastrgv/AdaGate/README.md

 # AdaGate
 AdaGate is a first-person 3D sokoban puzzle game within a Stargate / Portal fantasy setting that runs on Windows, Mac OS-X and GNU Linux.

-Click on the most recent large tar.gz file under releases to download all source & binaries (both Mac & Linux), or try this link:
+Click on the most recent large 7z file under releases to download all source & binaries (both Mac & Linux), or try this link:

 https://github.com/fastrgv/AdaGate/releases/download/v6.4.6/ag27dec18.7z